Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 In this section, we present a novel \emph{prefix truncation attack} on SSH.
 The basic idea is that the attacker injects messages into the handshake to increase the implicit sequence number in one of the peers and then deletes a corresponding number of messages to that peer at the beginning of the secure channel.
 Two key insights about the SSH protocol enable this attack:

 \paragraph{SSH Does Not Protect the Full Handshake Transcript} As detailed in~\autoref{sec:background}, the exchange hash signed by the server during the handshake only authenticates some parts of the handshake transcript, while other parts are left unauthenticated.
-This allows an attacker to inject some messages into the handshake, which cannot affect the key exchange but can affect the implicit sequence numbers of the peers.
+This allows an attacker to inject messages into the handshake, which cannot affect the key exchange but does affect the implicit sequence numbers of the peers.

-\paragraph{SSH Does Not Reset Sequence Numbers at the Beginning if the Secure Channel} In SSH, sequence numbers are only incremented and never reset to~0, even when the encryption state changes.
+\paragraph{SSH Does Not Reset Sequence Numbers at the Beginning of the Secure Channel} In SSH, sequence numbers are only incremented and never reset to~0, even when the encryption key changes.
 This allows an attacker to manipulate the sequence number counters in the secure channel before encryption and authentication keys are activated.

 \paragraph{Comparison to Other Protocols} In IPsec/IKE, only a portion of the handshake transcript is signed, but unlike SSH, sequence numbers are reset to~0 when encryption and MAC keys are activated.
-In TLS, \textsc{Finished} messages are exchanged at the beginning of the secure channel to verify the integrity of the complete handshake transcript, and sequence numbers are reset to~0 after every \textsc{ChangeCipherSpec} message.
+In TLS, \textsc{Finished} messages are exchanged at the beginning of the secure channel to verify the integrity of the complete handshake transcript, and sequence numbers are reset to~0 after installing new keys.
+The Noise Protocol Framework fully secures the handshake transcript and uses a nonce as a sequence counter that is initialized to~0 after the handshake.